replayio/replay-cli/examples/create-react-app-typescript/README.md

 ### Todo List

+- Talk about automatically uploading things via the GitHub action.
 - Add a playwright/test setup for a simple Next.js App
 - Add Replay's Playwright Test Adapter
 - Add GH Comments which list the new replay recordings